Indonesia Satellite Internet: Starlink's 17,000-Island Opportunity and Three Structural Constraints

 | Maritime | Contract pricing | $1,000–$5,000/month | Usage/time based |

 [Banker] The $1,490 annual cost in Indonesian context: traditional VSAT runs $372–$1,488 annually, so Starlink is not dramatically cheaper — but the speed and latency experience is a generational difference.
 Fiber in covered areas costs $222–$744 annually and remains cheaper, but 28,000 villages will never receive fiber.
 The residential ceiling is set by economic reach, not geographic coverage.
+The true mass-market price point is $20–$30/month — a threshold contingent on Starship's launch cost trajectory.

 3.3 User Composition: Enterprise Is the Profit Pool, Residential Is the Base, Backhaul Is the Missed Opportunity